Please enable JavaScript in your browser.

 March 8, 2022

 How might researchers better explore primary sources to write post-colonial maritime histories?
-This roundtable brought together scholars of British-Asiatic and British-African merchant seafarers to discuss the challenges of finding these workers in British imperial records.
+This roundtable brought together three scholars of British-Asiatic and British-African merchant seafarers to discuss the challenges of finding these workers in British imperial records.

 Unsettling Orthodoxies in Merchant Seafaring History (Post-1750)